Regardless of the circumstance children grow up in, all children need one or if they are lucky many mentors in their lives.

 So, to get him back to normal life and back to pre-school, we had organised the stoma nurse to visit to explain and demonstrate what was required to care for a young ostomate.

 Mrs G arrived early to the school to introduce herself to the preschool teachers, myself and #1 son.
 Mrs G explained that for #1 son to be comfortable with her assisting with his toileting, she felt they needed to know each other.
 And, that I too would be more comfortable with his progress into the school environment if we knew each other as well.
-All went well and apart form a few issues with staff at pre-school, training was accomplished.
+All went well and apart from a few issues with staff at pre-school, training was accomplished.

 The new school year arrived, and, with a nervous “big boy” and more nervous “mummy” we toddled off to big school.
 Mrs G was amazing in making #1 son feel right at home in his new surroundings.
-When it came time to say good bye for the day, she casually leaned over and suggested that they check out where all the action (toileting) would take place and while they were investigating the school also check out the tuckshop. #1 son looked up into her eyes, smiled held out his hand and said, “let’s go!”
+When it came time to say goodbye for the day, she casually leaned over and suggested that they check out where all the action (toileting) would take place and while they were investigating the school also check out the tuckshop. #1 son looked up into her eyes, smiled held out his hand and said, “let’s go!”

 Neither of us will ever forget this moment of pure trust.